On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Proof of Lemma

 The proof of \eqref{eq:var_bounded} follows along similar lines.
-Indeed, using the definitions of $\i_{\ell}(\rho)$ and $\I(\rho)$ in \eqref{eq:i_def_2} and \eqref{eq:I_def}, respectively, we can upper-bound $\U(\rho)\triangleq \mathsf{E}\bigl[\bigl(\i_{\ell}(\rho)-\I(\rho)\bigr)^2\bigr]$ as
+Indeed, using the definitions of $i_{\ell}(\T,\rho)$ and $\I(\T,\rho)$ in \eqref{eq:i_def_2} and \eqref{eq:I_def}, respectively, we can upper-bound $\U(\T,\rho)$ as

 We next show that each summand is bounded in $\rho$.
 Indeed, as shown before, the first and the second term on the RHS of \eqref{eq:var_bound_def_U_rho} are bounded in $\rho$.
-To bound the third term on the RHS of \eqref{eq:var_bound_def_U_rho}, we use Lemma \ref{lm:inc_gamma} and obtain
+As for the third term on the RHS of \eqref{eq:var_bound_def_U_rho}, we use Lemma \ref{lm:inc_gamma} to obtain

-By the monotonicity of $\rho\mapsto \beta(\rho)$, it follows that for every $\rho_0>0$ and $\rho\geq\rho_0$, the third term on the RHS of \eqref{eq:var_bound_def_U_rho} is upper-bounded by
+By the monotonicity of $\rho\mapsto \beta(\T,\rho)$, it follows that for every $\rho_0>0$ and $\rho\geq\rho_0$, the third term on the RHS of \eqref{eq:var_bound_def_U_rho} is upper-bounded by